joshf26/JSML/README.md

 # JSML

-XML and JSON are two very common ways of storing data and can be interchangeable in most circumstances.
+XML and JSON are two common ways of storing data and are interchangeable in most circumstances.
-HTML is ***one*** way of describing the presentation of data.
+HTML is ***one*** way of describing the presentation of data and is XML-like.
-HTML is XML-like, so why isn't there a JSON-like language in which HTML can be interchanged with?
+Why isn't there a JSON-like language that is used for describing the presentation of data?

 JSML lets you create websites using JSON... for some reason.